cypress-io/cypress/npm/cypress-schematic/README.md

 ng add @cypress/schematic --e2e --component
 ```

-The installation will add the schematic to the [default schematic collections](https://angular.io/guide/workspace-config#angular-cli-configuration-options).
+The installation will add this schematic to the [default schematic collections](https://angular.io/guide/workspace-config#angular-cli-configuration-options).
 This allows you to execute the CLI commands without prefixing them with the package name.

 To run Cypress in `open` mode within your project: